-This mental model refers to the pursuit of perfect fairness which causes a lot of terrible problems in system function.
+The Kantian Fairness Tendency refers to the pursuit of perfect fairness which causes a lot of terrible problems.
+Stop expecting the world to be fair and adjust your behavior accordingly.

 It is not always recognized that, to function best, morality should sometimes appear unfair, like most worldly outcomes.
 The craving for perfect fairness causes a lot of terrible problems in system function.
 Some systems should be made deliberately unfair to individuals because they'll be fairer on average for all of us.
 I frequently cite the example of having your career over, in the Navy, if your ship goes aground, even if it wasn't your fault.
 I say the lack of justice for the one guy that wasn't at fault is way more than made up by a greater justice for everybody when every captain of a ship always sweats blood to make sure the ship doesn't go aground.
 Tolerating a little unfairness to some to get a greater fairness for all is a model I recommend to all of you.
 But again, I wouldn't put it in your assigned college work if you want to be graded well, particularly in a modern law school wherein there is usually an over-love of fairness-seeking process.

-And second in his essay entitled: The Psychology of Human Misjudgment
+The second time was in his essay entitled: The Psychology of Human Misjudgment:

 Kant was famous for his “categorical imperative,” a sort of a “golden rule” that required humans to follow those behavior patterns that, if followed by all others, would make the surrounding human system work best for everybody.
 And it is not too much to say that modern acculturated man displays, and expects from others, a lot of fairness as thus defined by Kant.